Securing Lasting Weight Loss Post-Tummy Tuck: Facts, Figures, and Real-Life Successes

 If needed, find a supportive accountability partner who will help you stay on track.
 Tell yourself positive affirmations and keep working towards your goals as your long-term health is much more important than the procedure.

 While many weight loss surgeries are available, an abdominoplasty or tummy tuck is a good option for those with excess skin or fat.
-All in all the answer is yes, you do lose weight after a tummy tuck and you can keep it off by practicing mental fortitude, self-care, and a proper eating and exercise routine for long-term success.
+All in all the answer is yes, you do slim down after a tummy tuck and you can keep it off by practicing mental fortitude, self-care, and a proper eating and exercise routine for long term success.

 Frequently Asked Questions

-How Many Sizes Do You Lose With a Tummy Tuck?
+How Much Do You Lose With a Tummy Tuck?

 Will a Tummy Tuck Make Me Less Hungry?